naine/api-dump/README.md

   Do not omit interfaces that are implied through inheritance.

+- `--no-nullable`

+  Do not show C# 8 nullable reference type annotations.

 - `--no-bcl`

   Do not refer to internal BCL assemblies to resolve references to core types.